vuejs/apollo/packages/docs/caching/interaction.md

 ## Watching for changes outside components

-The `useQuery` composable subscribes to cache changes automatically.
+A query running inside a component subscribes to cache changes automatically.
 If you need the same behavior outside a component setup (in a worker, a store action, an event listener), use `client.watchQuery` directly:

 ```ts
 import { useApolloClient } from '@vue/apollo-composable'